abordage/dockerkit/README.md

 - [ ] Add pgBadger support for PostgreSQL log analysis
 - [ ] Add support for Node.js project type detection (package.json, next.config.js)
 - [ ] Migrate Portainer to secure HTTPS port 9443* (currently using HTTP on 9010)

-## FAQ

-### Can I use this with existing projects?

-Yes!
-Just rename your project folder to `myproject.local` and run `make setup`.

-### Does it work on Windows?

-Yes, through WSL2.
-Install Docker Desktop with WSL2 backend.

-### Can I add custom services?

-Yes!
-Edit `docker-compose.yml` to add any Docker service you need.

 ## Contributing